alexpan00/isoseq-prep/scripts/README.md

     - Writes a two-entry FASTA containing the inferred 5' and 3' primer cores unless `--no-fasta` is provided.
     - Concatemer reads aren't really abundant so a big `--sample` is recommended

+- `detect_kinnex.py`
+  - Purpose: Detect Kinnex-style concatemer reads by counting multiple polyA tracts.
+    It infers if the data contains Kinnex concatemers and extracts the Kinnex linker sequences into a FASTA file.

+  - Usage example:

+    ```bash
+    python scripts/detect_kinnex.py input.bam --sample 1000 --output linkers.fasta
+    ```

+  - Notes & dependencies:
+    - Requires `pysam` for BAM input and `edlib` for alignment.
+    - Detects polyA hits and uses them to identify the segmentation of concatemers.
+    - Outputs a FASTA file containing the inferred linker sequences.